FILLING OUT A PASSPORT APPLICATION FORM

 Section 4 deals with information about the holders’ parents.
 Under normal circumstances, this will be a very straightforward section to fill out; however, there may be a couple of cases which require special attention or procedures, such as if the holder is an orphan or does not know his or her parents.

 In cases where the applicant is an orphan or does not know their parents, the names should be replaced with those of the applicant’s legal guardians.
-The same information should still be supplied.
+You will need to fill the same information.
 Similarly, adopted and surrogate children, as well as those born from assisted reproduction, can acquire nationality from either or both of their parents, provided the parental order was issued after April of 2010, or 2009 for same-sex female couples.
 Single parents should add a note on the form declaring their family situation.

 SECTION 5 – Registration and Naturalisation